AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Conclusion

 \section{Conclusion}

-Our findings reinforce a complex reality: although AI explanations can boost performance under certain conditions—particularly for novices—designers must carefully navigate the interplay between over-reliance, under-reliance, and practical constraints such as time.
-In addition, the style of explanations must be deliberately selected and tailored.
-To fully harness AI’s potential, future research should investigate more on adaptive explanation approaches in AI-assisted decision-making within educational settings, explore ensemble methods that enhance performance, and establish nuanced accountability frameworks to mitigate potential reliance.
+Our findings highlight a complex reality: although AI explanations can improve performance under certain conditions, particularly for novices, designers must carefully manage the balance between over-reliance, under-reliance, and practical constraints such as time.
+By framing reliance and efficiency measures as learning analytics constructs, our study shows how AI-assisted decision-making can generate analyzable process data that informs both theory and practice.
+To fully harness AI’s potential in education, future research should explore adaptive explanation strategies grounded in learning analytics, investigate how these indicators can be embedded into real-time decision-support dashboards, and establish accountability frameworks that integrate human expertise with data-driven insights.
+In this way, human-AI collaboration can move beyond interface design to contribute directly to the broader learning analytics cycle of data collection, analysis, interpretation, and informed action.

+\begin{acks} This research was supported by the Generative AI + Education Tools R\&D Seed Grant at Carnegie Mellon University.
+We also thanks to the National Science Foundation (award CNS-2213791) for partial support of this work. \end{acks}